emojidex/emojidex-web-client/README.md

 emojidex.User.Favorites.unset("combat_knife")
 ```

-The Magic "next" Method
+The Magic "next" and "prev" Method
 -----------------------
-All search methods will set the "next" method to get the next page of that search.
+All search methods will set the "next" and "prev" method to get the next or prev page of that search.
-You can call a search, then later simply call next() and get the next page.
+You can call a search, then later simply call next() or prev() and get the page.
 *When next is called and there are no more results an empty array will be returned*

 ```coffee